RahulModak74/BAYESIAN-CYBERSECURITY/README.md

 🏆 Acknowledgments
 We would like to thank the following:

-Microsoft Founder Program : For supporting our journey as a startup.
 Open-Source Community : For inspiring us to build transparent, community-driven tools.
 Early Adopters : For testing and providing feedback during the development phase.
 📈 Future Roadmap